Wasserstein metric: Spatial case

 Next, Monge noted that when $X = \R^3$, transport rays are line segments.
 He studied in particular the case where the transport rays cover a solid region of space.
 That is, we have a 2-parameter line congruence.
 He showed that these are orthogonal to a 1-parameter family of surfaces.
 That is, there exists some partially defined $f: \R^3 \to \R$, such that each contour surface $f^{-1}(k)$ is orthogonal to the transport rays, and furthermore, the surfaces are separated by their distance.
 That is, starting on some point $z$ on the surface $f^{-1}(k)$, and move along the transport ray that the point $z$ is on for a distance $\delta k$, we would arrive at a point on the surface $f^{-1}(k + \delta k)$.
 This is the Kantorovich potential.

 Any infinitesimal circle in the transport rays sweeps out a thin tube in space, and it encloses one thin filament in $\mu$ and another in $\nu$.
 Any point in one thin filament can slide along the tube to any other point in the other thin filament without changing the cost.
 All such plans are optimal.
 Furthermore, any other plan is suboptimal.
 In this way, the Kantorovich potential field entirely solves the problem.

 The standard contact structure on $\R^3$.

 Unlike the planar case, a non-intersecting family of line congruences cannot in general be normal to any surface.
 For example, consider the standard contact structure on $\R^3$, which can be understood as a field of infinitesimal planes.
 Now, perpendicular to every infinitesimal plane, draw a directed ray.
 This gives us a "twisted" line congruence.
 There is no surface perpendicular to the congruence, because there is no surface that can be tangent to every infinitesimal plane.

 However, Monge showed that in this particular case, this 2-parameter line congruence can be split into a 1-parameter family of 1-parameter line congruences, in such a way that each such 1-parameter line congruence is a developable surface.
 In fact, there are two ways to split.
 Thus, the 2-parameter line congruence is generated as the grid of intersections between two 1-parameter families of developable surfaces.
 He showed that a line congruence satisfying such a condition is normal to a 1-parameter family of surfaces, and thus he constructed the surfaces.
 In modern language, he showed that this is an integrable foliation of space by lines.

 Each contour surface $f^{-1}(k)$ intersects these two families of developable surfaces at two families of curves, and Monge named them "lines of curvature".
-He found the ordinary differential equations for the lines of curvature.
 He would later study those of the ellipsoid in 1795.
+Let the surfaces be contours of the equation $f(x, y, z) = const$.
+The lines of curvature can be computed from the equation, and 4 lines of curvature produce an infinitesimal square tube.
+The volumes of $\mu$ and $\nu$ cut by the square tube are equal.
+This is the partial differential equation satisfied by the surface.